 How I manage my business finances as an influencer

 For the businesses I own, I manage my business finances completely separate from my personal finances.
-This makes dealing with money easier while growing my businesses including my business as a finance influencer.
-For this business, I currently have 5 different business accounts.
+This makes dealing with money easier while growing my businesses.
+This includes my personal brand/business as a finance influencer.
+For my personal brand, I currently have 5 different business accounts.

 My business accounts

 Here's how my business accounts are currently broken up!

 This is where any money the business makes is paid.
 This money then gets funneled into these next 4 accounts: